 Whether the weather is cold or hot, antioxidants are vital for your skin.
 However, the warm weather can be quite draining for skin as it causes loss of moisture.
 Moreover, the exposure to the sun’s harmful UV rays also increases the chances of premature aging.
 Therefore, your skin might need an extra boost of antioxidants during spring.

 Not only should you use a moisturizer loaded with antioxidants, but you also need to include it in every step of your skincare routine.
-A great way to give meet the antioxidant requirement of your skin is to use a targeted treatment such as a vitamin C serum.
-This antioxidant-boosting powerhouse contains vitamin C, which is incredibly hydrating for your skin.

 Don’t Forget to Exfoliate